UMAprotocol/UMIPs/UMIPs/ethbtc-funding-rate.md

 ## RATIONALE

 To create an ETH/BTC perpetual, an ETHBTC funding rate is required.
-This funding rate will be used to keep the price of the ETHBTC-PERP synthetic pegged to the ETHBTC rate.
+This funding rate will be used to keep the price of the ETHBTC-PERP synthetic pegged to the ETHBTC rate times the cumulative funding rate multiplier (CFRM).
 The funding rate will be determined with the following formula:
-- [ETHBTC-PERP - ETHBTC] / ETHBTC / 86400
+- [ETHBTC-PERP - ETHBTC-FV] / ETHBTC-FV / 86400
-- `ETHBTC` denotes the ETHBTC price gathered with the methodology created in [UMIP-2](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-2.md).
+- `ETHBTC-FV` denotes the ETHBTC price gathered with the methodology shown in [UMIP-2](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-2.md) multiplied by the CFRM.
 - `ETHBTC-PERP` denotes the five minute TWAP of the synthetic created with this funding rate identifier.
 This synth will be pooled with USDC.
 - 86400 is the number of seconds per day.
-Assuming all other prices stay constant, this effectively gives the funding rate per second that would be needed to move a synthetic token's value back to peg in one day.
+Assuming all other prices stay constant, this effectively gives the funding rate per second that would need to be applied to move a synthetic token's value back to fair value in one day.

 Add XYZ rationale including an example walk through of a funding rate application.